androiddal-coder/Androids/README.md

 # Androids
-This repo is just for testing
+This repo is just for testing Purposes in Android Dev.